 \subsection{Methodology}

-\paragraph{Repairing framework.} We create a fixing framework on which to evaluate the effectiveness of existing repairing methods.
-We modify MAC-SQL to create this base model, due to its straightforward pipeline.
-Specifically, its prompt template consists of five components: (1) schema representation (slightly enhanced from MAC-SQL's design by clearer foreign key information), (2) question and evidence, (3) general instructions (CHESS's design due to its wide coverage of error scenarios), (4) SQL query to be repaired, and (5) supplementary information if needed.
+\paragraph{Repairing Framework.} We develop a fixing framework to evaluate existing repairing methods.
+It is built upon MAC-SQL due to its straightforward pipeline.
+The prompt template consists of five components: (1) schema representation (with clearer foreign key information), (2) question and evidence, (3) general instructions (using CHESS's design for broader error coverage), (4) SQL query to be repaired, and (5) supplementary information if needed.

-\paragraph{Schemes.} The four techniques evaluated in Section~\ref{sec:errors} also have repairing modules.
-We summarize five basic repairing methods from them, as shown in Table~\ref{table:Effectiveness Setup}. \begin{itemize} [leftmargin=*] \item \emph{Rule-Exe}: It applies rule-based error detection according to the SQL execution results.
-It asks LLMs to regenerate the query if the original one can not be executed, returns empty result, or results contain \code{NULL} value. \item \emph{LLM-Plain}: For each generated SQL query, the LLM is asked to identify and fix the errors without additional information. \item \emph{LLM-Exe}: For each query, the LLM identifies and fixes the errors according to the execution results. \item \emph{LLM-Value}: It extends \emph{LLM-Exe} by providing value specification. \item \emph{LLM-Extr}: It extends LLM-Plain by appending a second round fixing with instructions and few-shot repairing examples for extremum questions. \end{itemize}
+\paragraph{Schemes.} We summarize five basic repairing methods from the repairing module of the four techniques evaluated in Section~\ref{sec:errors}, as shown in Table~\ref{table:Effectiveness Setup}. \begin{itemize} [leftmargin=*] \item \emph{Rule-Exe}: It applies rule-based error detection according to the SQL execution results.
+It asks LLMs to regenerate the query if the original one can not be executed, returns empty result, or contains \code{NULL} values in results. \item \emph{LLM-Plain}: For each generated SQL query, the LLM is asked to regenerate without additional information. \item \emph{LLM-Exe}: For each query, the LLM regenerates SQL query according to the execution results. \item \emph{LLM-Value}: It extends \emph{LLM-Exe} by providing value specification. \item \emph{LLM-Extr}: It extends LLM-Plain by appending a second round fixing with instructions and few-shot repairing examples for extremum-related questions {(see F3: Output Ambiguity)}. \end{itemize}

-\paragraph{Targets.} For the SQL queries to be required, we reuse those generated by MAC-SQL with GPT-3.5 on the \bird benchmark, which contains the richest error types.
+\paragraph{Targets.} For the SQL queries to be repaired, we reuse those generated by MAC-SQL with GPT-3.5 on the \bird benchmark, which contains the richest error types.

-\paragraph{Error analysis.} We use the approach of Section~\ref{sec:emprical_setup_error}.
+\paragraph{Error Analysis.} We use the approach of Section~\ref{sec:emprical_setup_error}.